mriot/gw2-no-recall-mech/README.md

 Your hotkey for "Recall Mech" gets caught and suppressed before it reaches the game.
 The tool does not interact with the game at all.

-### Why not use class specific keybinds?

-I play about 6 builds on the engineer and don't want to unbind <kbd>F4</kbd> every time I switch to a mech build.

 ### Is it a virus?

 No of course not.
 Review the code and pack it yourself to be extra safe. 🙂
-It might get detected as a keylogger by your antivirus software since it hooks keyboard events.
+It might get detected as a keylogger by your antivirus software.
+This is because it hooks keyboard events in order to suppress them.
-Hence the mixed results on [VirusTotal (for version 1.1.0)](https://www.virustotal.com/gui/file/fdbedb26f2c2a4c2f66b06aa5d7e2bbf49fce663256a822e3aa77c170aa6aff1).

 ## Setup for development